Your complete guide to KrisFlyer Elite Gold benefits

 Singapore Airlines

-• KrisFlyer Gold lounge (Singapore)
+• KrisFlyer Gold Lounge (Singapore)

-• SilverKris lounge (outside Singapore)
+• SilverKris Lounge (outside Singapore)

 +1 guest1

-Star AllianceStar Alliance Gold lounge+1 guest2
+Star AllianceStar Alliance Gold Lounge+1 guest2

-Virgin AustraliaVirgin Australia lounge+1 guest3
+Virgin AustraliaVirgin Australia Lounge+1 guest3

 Virgin AtlanticVirgin Atlantic ClubhouseNo guest

-1. Must be departing on same-day Singapore Airlines flight
+1. Must be departing on same flight

 2. Must be departing on the same flight